AsyncTI4/TI4_map_generator_bot/README.md

 Hello Async TI Developers!

 Please test your changes before making a PR.
-See below for methods and examples of how to test:
+See below for methods and examples of how to test.
+If you have a different way, please share!

 ## 1.0 - Locally